Army of Freshmen: Early years (1997–2000)

 Following his graduation from Lower Cape May Regional High School in Cape May, New Jersey, Chris Jay moved by himself to Ventura, California with the goal of starting a band.
 Having written hundreds of songs, Jay started out playing solo acoustic at local open mics and coffeehouses.

-Jay officially formed Army of Freshmen at the end of 1997 with Owen Bucey, Aaron Goldberg, Dan Clark, One' Nielsen, Mike Rini and Jon Blackburn all of whom he met at a Ventura coffeehouse he performed at regularly.
+Jay officially formed Army of Freshmen at the end of 1997 with Owen Bucey, Aaron Goldberg, Dan Clark, Oné Nielsen, Mike Rini and Jon Blackburn all of whom he met at a Ventura coffeehouse he performed at regularly.
 Jay's new bandmates were all recent graduates of Buena High School and Ventura High School.
 The band initially performed as Chris Jay and the Army of Freshmen but after a few months of local shows, they began going by just Army of Freshmen.
 Initially Goldberg and Clark played trumpet and trombone while Jay played guitar but the band moved Clark to keyboard and Goldberg to guitar which created the dual keyboard-driven pop punk that the band is known for.
-In 2000 the band went on their first tour, 2 weeks on the east coast, in the same minivan Jay left home in.
+In 1998, the band release their first CD, Ribcage Radio.
+By 2000, the band went on their first tour, 2 weeks on the east coast, in the same minivan Jay left home in.
 The tour was booked completely independent of any manager, label or agent.